 - Bartholdi Park: Bartholdi Park, a favorite “secret” garden of Washingtonians, is across Independence Avenue from the Conservatory.
 Here visitors will find a tapestry of theme gardens surrounding the historic Bartholdi Fountain.
 The gardens suggest interesting plants and innovative designs at a scale suitable for the home landscape.

 - Titan Arum: Amorphophallus titanum is known as the titan arum, or corpse flower, because at full bloom, the inflorescence is said to smell like a large rotting corpse.
-In addition to the July 2013 blooming titan arum, the U.S. Botanic Garden has displayed these amazing blooming plants in 2003, 2005 and 2007.
+The U.S. Botanic Garden has displayed these amazing blooming plants in 2003, 2005 and 2007, 2013, and 2016.

 - Savage Gardens provided a special look into the captivating, and bizarre, world of carnivorous plants and their astounding adaptations to inhospitable habitats.
 Hungry for more?
 Don't miss the time lapse video of a sundew trapping a fruit fly.